ivanovitchm/mlops_nd_c3/README.md

 If everything is successful, new DVC files and a new artifact are generated in the repository. ``dvc.lock`` and ``dvc.yaml`` are  used to manage the pipeline whereas the clean data, ``preprocessing_data.csv``, must be placed at ``pipeline/01_data``.

-Now, given the data and pipeline are up to date is time to update the remote repository, please run:
+Now, given the data and pipeline are up to date is time to upload local files to remote repository, please run:

 ```bash
 dvc push --remote s3remote